KiDS-1000: Weak lensing and intrinsic alignment around luminous red galaxies: Measuring the signal

 where $ w_{\rm rs, eff} = w_{\rm s} \left( \Sigma_{\rm crit, eff}^{-1} \right)^2$ and a weight associated with randoms $w_{\rm r}$ is set to 1.

-Both the lensing dilution from unlensed galaxies and the negative contribution from IA can be removed by selecting only source galaxies that have separations larger than $z_{\epsilon}$ from the lens, with $\zs - \zl = z_{\epsilon}$ \citep[][]{Leauthaud2017LensingIsLow}.
-Although we also apply the boost factor, we make use of this cut when measuring the lensing signal, to ensure that any contamination is low and adopt $ z_{\epsilon}=0.2$.
+Both the lensing dilution from unlensed galaxies and the negative contribution from IA can be removed by selecting only source galaxies that have separations larger than $z_{\epsilon_l}$ from the lens, with $\zs - \zl = z_{\epsilon_l}$ \citep[][]{Leauthaud2017LensingIsLow}.
+Although we also applied the boost factor, we made use of this cut when measuring the lensing signal to ensure that any contamination is low and we adopted $ z_{\epsilon_l}=0.2$.